-A. New teachers during the first three years of classroom teaching in the profession, must include both the 15 days of professional development over the first three years of teaching, plus the 5 annual days of teacher professional development as required under section 1527.

-- B. Each teacher is responsible for managing the status of his/her teaching certificate/credential by complying with all conditions, including the acquisition of 18 or more semester hours for the Professional Education certificate or 6 semester hour credits or equivalent continuing education units for renewal of this certificate.
-A teacher may apply the acquisition of 18 semester hours or 6 semester hour credits or equivalent to meet the annual obligation of 5 professional development days. - D. With respect to BA +18, MA +15, and MA +30, courses may be counted if they have the prior approval of the Building Principal and Superintendent and to determine horizontal moves on the teacher's pay scale, the teacher must meet the following criteria: 1) hours received after Bachelor's degree; 2) valid Michigan Teaching Certificate (when in place when credentials received); 3) course(s) with a 500 or greater course number; 4) B or better grade received; and 5) relation to field of present assignment of teaching (or approved administrative or educational program).
+- A. New teachers, during the first three (3) years of classroom teaching in the profession, must include both the fifteen (15) days of professional development over the first three (3) years of teaching, and the five (5) annual days of teacher professional development as required under Section 1527. - B. Each teacher is responsible for managing the status of his/her teaching certificate/credential by complying with all conditions, including the acquisition of eighteen (18) or more semester hours for the Professional Education certificate or six (6) semester hour credits or equivalent continuing education units for renewal of this certificate.
+A teacher may apply the acquisition of eighteen (18) semester hours or six (6) semester hour credits or equivalent to meet the annual obligation of five (5) professional development days. - C. With respect to BA +18, MA +15 and MA +30, courses may be counted if they have the prior approval of the Building Principal and Superintendent and to determine horizontal moves on the teacher's pay scale; the teacher must meet the following criteria: (1) hours received after Bachelor's degree; (2) valid Michigan Teaching Certificate (when in place when credentials received); (3) course(s) with a five hundred (500) or greater course number; (4) B or better grade received; and (5) relation to field of present assignment of teacher (or approved administrative or education program).

-Employees who have taken courses prior to employment with the Saugatuck Public Schools that meet these requirements will submit transcripts for approval by the Building Principal and Superintendent.
+Employees who have taken courses prior to employment with Saugatuck Public Schools that meet these requirements will submit transcripts for approval by the Building Principal and Superintendent.
 New employee records will be checked at the time of hire by the Superintendent or his/her designee.

-E. Employees completing the necessary number of hours for advancement to the next higher schedule should notify the Central Office as soon as the work is completed.
+D. Employees completing the necessary number of hours for advancement to the next higher schedule should notify the Central Office as soon as the work is completed.
 They will be placed on the higher schedule at the beginning of the next school year.
 Verification of the credits will be required.